Deckel/LidarSystem/README.md

 Written by Deckel de Lange

-Lisencing under Univeristy of Kent
+Licencing under Univeristy of Kent